top of page

 kobu-agency-1-3zWhYFNhc-unsplash.jpg

-State Plan for Promoting Social Development in Minas Gerais
+State Plan for the Promotion of Social Development of Minas Gerais

-I worked on the construction of the Plan to Combat Poverty in Minas Gerais, which will guide all actions and policies carried out by the Government of Minas Gerais with the aim of tackling poverty and promoting socioeconomic development in the state for the next 10 years.
-I worked on the following stages of the plan: Review of the main concepts of poverty in vogue, Joint validation of the notion of poverty guiding the plan, Diagnosis of poverty in the state, Benchmarking of the main anti-poverty policies created at national and international levels, Definition of parameters of monitoring
+I worked on the development of the Minas Gerais Poverty Control Plan, which will guide all actions and policies implemented by the Government of Minas Gerais with the aim of combating poverty and promoting socioeconomic development in the state over the next 10 years.
+I worked on the following stages of the plan: Review of the main concepts of poverty in vogue, Joint validation of the notion of poverty guiding the plan, Diagnosis of poverty in the state, Benchmarking of the main poverty control policies created at national and international levels, Definition of monitoring parameters

 and Evaluation of the plan.